DCC-EX/dcc-ex.github.io/docs/reference/hardware/include_table_microcontrollers.rst

 .. [#mc6] While the Mega+WiFi boards seem like a good option and are based on our well-known, stable Mega2560 platform, there are many reports of quality issues with these, so buyer beware, and use of these is not recommended
 .. [#mc7] The core development team no longer have access to these, and testing is limited to ensuring the software compiles for the board type
 .. [#mc8] The core Arduino library has a bug affecting serial console output which can be patched but renders the device unsuited for future development until fixed in the main Arduino core library for SAMD21
-.. [#mc9] Direct WiFi connections.
+.. [#mc9] Number of *direct* WiFi connections.
 If connected via JMRI, more are are supported
+.. [#mc10] If the board supports stackable shields.
+UNO, Mega = Supports both Uno/Mega shields, \- = no shield format
+.. [#mc11] Requires the use of JMRI.